coolbeevip/ansible-playbook/README.md

 bash-5.0#
 ```

-Check time of three servers
+Check the time of the three servers.

 ```shell
 bash-5.0# ansible all -m shell -a "date"